mauriciobc/ArkTV2/README.md

 - Automatic dependency check and optional `apt` install for `mpv`, `dialog`, `jq`, `curl`, and `python3`.
 - Remote channel list fetched from `channels/channels.json` in the main branch (validated before use).
 - Built-in joystick support via `gptokeyb`, including automatic `/dev/uinput` permissions and controller mappings.
-- On-device M3U/M3U8 import powered by `scripts/m3u_to_json.py`, which converts playlists into `/tmp/arktv_custom_channels.json` and replaces the active list instantly.
+- On-device M3U/M3U8 import powered by `scripts/m3u_to_json.py`, which converts playlists into `channels/arktv_custom_channels.json` (persistente) e substitui a lista ativa imediatamente.
 - Graceful cleanup that restores terminal state, fonts, and the `mpv.service` unit when you exit.

 > **Heads-up about the on-screen keyboard (OSK):** when entering very long URLs the OSK confirm/cancel buttons may slide off the bottom of the screen.
 If that happens, shorten the URL (use a URL shortener) or rely on a local file path instead.